nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-add-content.md

 ## Add a New Documentation Page

-Adding a new page should be as simple as writing some documentation in markdown, placing it under the correct directory in the docs/ folder and adding some configuration values wrapped by `---` at the top of the file.
+Creating a new page should be as simple as writing some documentation in markdown, placing it under the correct directory in the docs/ folder and adding some configuration values wrapped by `---` at the top of the file.
 There are many files that already have this header which can be used as reference.
 For information